Image Credits: Eickmeier Foot and Ankle Clinic

 With the advent of ortho-biologics, arthritis treatments with the facilitation of cartilage restoration is now a modern-day possibility.
 With options ranging from total joint replacement, to distraction arthroplasty, stem cell therapy and growth factors there are a myriad of evolving technologies and minimally invasive methods that can heal the arthritic site.

 As a word of caution, many new therapies are not covered by insurance due to their recency, and the fact that the methods are still being approved by various medical bodies globally.
-In Australia, growth factors are rebated, whereas stem cell therapy is not.
-Talk to your orthopedic surgeon about this procedure, and find out how the treatments can be financed.
+Check with your doctor to find out if it will be possible to be rebated for your therapy.
+Talk to your orthopedic surgeon about stem cell therapy, and find out how the treatments can be financed.
 Your doctor may have their own payment options so investigate with them how your therapy can be financed.

 How do Stem Cells or Growth Factors Regenerate the Body?